jenkinsci/pipeline-plugin/README.md

 ## Pipeline stages

-Workflows can be divided into sequential stages, not only for labeling but to throttle concurrency.
+Pipelines can be divided into sequential stages, not only for labeling but to throttle concurrency.

 # Getting started

-Read the [tutorial](TUTORIAL.md) to get started writing workflows.
+Read the [tutorial](TUTORIAL.md) to get started writing pipelines.

 There is also a [DZone Refcard](https://dzone.com/refcardz/continuous-delivery-with-jenkins-workflow).